 Reject quickly and respectfully.
 The candidates you don't hire still talk about your company.
 Make the rejection fast (within days), specific where possible (don't pretend "we went with another candidate" if the real answer is "you didn't pass the bar"), and respectful.
 The way you treat candidates who don't make it is the most visible signal of your engineering culture to the market.

 The hardest skill to hire for, by far, is judgment.
-The ability to make good decisions when constraints are unclear, when tradeoffs are subtle, when data is incomplete.
+The ability to make good decisions when constraints are unclear, when tradeoffs are subtle, when the data is incomplete.
 This is the senior engineer's actual job, and it's the thing whiteboard coding tests not at all and structured interviews barely touch.
-The portfolio review and working session are the best surfaces for it.
+The portfolio review and the working session are the best surfaces for it.
 If you have to choose what to optimize the hiring loop for, optimize for judgment.

 Hiring engineers is the highest-leverage thing an engineering leader does.
 A great hire compounds for years.
 A bad hire compounds, also, in the wrong direction.
 Spend the time.
 Run the better process.
 The ROI is enormous.